 “As a breeder you’re promoting your stud and other youngstock,” adds Emma.
 “With good results it will hopefully lead to getting better prices when you sell them on.
 Plus there’s not many age restrictions for showing in-hand so it attracts children through to grandparents alike.”

-Five ways to prepare for the ring
+How to show a horse in-hand: five ways to prepare for the ring

 1. Do your homework